Raheekhan/SideProject/README.md

 Just a simple project using a Page Factory approach in a Hybrid Framework fashion.

-Recently added Driver Factory to, the CommonAPI Class was getting clogged up, so I decided to clean it up and moving helper Methods to separate classes.
+Recently added Driver Factory Classes, the CommonAPI Class was getting clogged up, so I decided to clean it up and moving helper Methods to separate classes.

 I have added Data Driven using [JXL](http://jexcelapi.sourceforge.net/), al though I have plans to add